tyecam1/tyecam1.github.io/about.md

 ## My Timeline

 - Extended Project Qualification: *A feasibility study of Tidal Energy on the Isle of Wight*

 - First Class undergraduate Mechanical Engineering Degree:
 	- Programming focus
-	- Bosch Thermotechnology Ltd: Industrial placement, Quality & Test Rigs
+	- Bosch Thermotechnology Ltd: Industrial placement, Quality Dept.
-	- Dissertation: *Control of a Hydraulic Cylinder System under Varying Loads*<br>
+	- Dissertation: *Control of a Hydraulic Cylinder System under Varying Loads*

 - First Class Master's Mechanical Engineering Degree:
 	- Simulation & Mechatronics focus
 	- KAIST (South Korea): Robotics, Reinforcement Learning, AI
-	- Energy Park Project: *A Feasable Portfolio for the Start-Finish Design & Installation of a Hybrid Tidal & Wind Farm in the Severn Estuary*
+	- Energy Park Project: *A Feasability-Aware Portfolio for the Design & Installation of a Hybrid Tidal & Wind Farm in the Severn Estuary*
-	- Mechatronics Project: *The Design and Evaluation of Haptic Feedback Methods and Environmental Impacts on a Wearable Navigation System*<br>
+	- Mechatronics Project: *The Design and Evaluation of Haptic Feedback Methods and Environmental Impacts on a Wearable Navigation System*

 - Now: Independent projects in software, RL, and systems engineering for robotics.